-Well-known corporate organisations and smaller independently owned businesses have roles in agri-business which gives you options to work and live either in a large city centre or a smaller rural town.
+With a career in agri-business, you can provide a range of skilled, professional services to farmers and farm businesses.
+Well-known corporate organisations and smaller independently owned businesses have agri-business roles which give you the option to work and live in a large city or a smaller rural town.

-You’ll be supplying a variety of services to the primary sector and using your knowledge and passion across general operations.
-From specialist roles such as cultivation, seed drilling, and harvesting, to the hands-on work of hedge cutting and agricultural lime and manure spreading.
+Supply a range of services to the dairy sector from specialist roles such as cultivation, seed drilling, and harvesting to hands-on work like hedge-cutting, agricultural lime and manure spreading.

 Agricultural Technical Advisor

-You’ll provide economic research and evidence for the agricultural sector, by examining the impact on rural industries and communities, and evaluating national and regional policy.
-Economists may advise governments and businesses, develop or assess economic policies and plans.
+Provide economic research for the agricultural sector by examining the impact on rural industries and communities and evaluating national and regional policy.

 Farm Advisor / Consultant